-This traditional Yorkshire pudding recipe delivers tall, golden-brown puddings with a crisp exterior and soft, airy center.
-Perfect for soaking up rich gravies, these deliciously savory puddings pair beautifully with roast beef, lamb, or pork.
-With just a few simple ingredients and a hot oven, you’ll have the ultimate side dish for a classic Sunday roast.
-Serve immediately for best results, and watch them disappear!
+This classic Yorkshire pudding recipe yields high, golden brown puddings with a crisp crust and tender, airy interior.
+Ideal for soaking up rich gravies, these unctuous savories go well with roast beef, lamb or pork.
+With a handful of simple ingredients and a searing oven, you’ll have the ultimate accompaniment for a classic Sunday roast.
+Serve straight away for optimum results, and note them disappear!

-Perfect for Roasts: Yorkshire puddings pair fantastically with roast beef, lamb, or pork, and are an ideal sidekick for a hearty gravy.
+Ideal for Roasts: Yorkshire puddings go wonderfully with roast beef, lamb or pork, and is a perfect companion for a rich gravy.

-Light and Puffy: With the right technique, you’ll achieve tall, airy puddings that are crisp on the outside and soft inside.
+Light and puffy: Unless you’re using a different method (shudder), you’ll get tall, airy puddings that are crisp on the outside and soft on the inside.

-Fun to Make: Watching the batter puff up in the oven is always a thrill, and you’ll get better each time you make it.
+Fun to Make: Always thrilling to watch the batter puff up in the oven, and you’ll improve with each iteration.

 Would you like to save this?